 This is something we’ve talked about in our defining the channel ecosystem post.
 To sum it up, being able to picture your channel as bigger than just a transactional sale is the first step towards a powerful program.
 (Take a look at the influencer, transactional and retention channels covered here.)

 In fact, harnessing partner data inside your ecosystem can lead to personalized incentives and a better understanding of what motivates your partners to do more.

 The combination of partner metrics and personalization will let us identify patterns in behavior that ultimately prescribes how best to motivate partners and their teams in the field.
 Whether that is through extrinsic rewards or intrinsic motivators.

 Adding another layer of analysis—the buyer’s journey—creates an even more compelling understanding of where your partners are helping you.
 You’ll understand who is helping you fill the pipeline, convert your prospects into customer or retain your business at each renewal.

 From there everything is up.
-The first step is data which helps you know your partners.
-Which leads to understanding how your unique ecosystem functions.
-That ultimately gives you the fuel to revamp your partner strategy to account for your ecosystem and your buyer’s journey.
+The first step is data, which helps you know your partners.
+This leads to a better understanding of how your unique ecosystem functions.
+And in turn, that information ultimately gives you the fuel to revamp your partner strategy to account for your ecosystem and your buyer’s journey.

 For effective engagement, we should strive to understand the differentiators of our audiences and the key drivers for their role in a successful program.
 Most often we think of ways to segment the channel partners and sellers to speak more specifically to their needs.
 By tying direct messaging and calls to action within this internal audience can build a stronger, more effective program for the channel partners and sellers.